McCoubs/sample-maker/README.md

 ### User Features
 - Sample creation/saving/downloading
-- Sample publishing to allow other users to interact with and listen to samples (public versus private samples)
+- Sample publishing to allow other users to interact with and listen to samples
 - User creation, login, authentication
 - Home page, search options
 - User profiles